goreleaser/goreleaser/www/docs/customization/aur.md

     # Defaults to the Project Name with a -bin suffix.
     #
     # Note that since this integration does not create a PKGBUILD to build from
-    # source, per Arch's guidelines, it should have a `-bin` suffix.
+    # source, per Arch's guidelines.
+    # That said, GoReleaser will enforce a `-bin` suffix if its not present.
     name: package-bin

     # Artifact IDs to filter for.